 After 1500 AD various vegetables of Indian food originated in foreign nations.
 These vegetables have become inseparable from the Indian cooking.
 Potato, tomato, papaya and the chilli all are essential to Indian cuisine.
-Moreover, vegetables like cabbage, cauliflower, lettuce, long orange carrots French or sword beans, haricot or navy beans (rajmah) and the winged beans have also been introduced.
+Moreover, vegetables like cabbage, cauliflower, lettuce, long orange carrots, French beans, haricot or navy beans (rajma) and the winged beans have also been introduced.

 The major vegetables of India are those which are raised by ploughing, namely cereals, pulses and oilseeds.
 All these food grains find references in Sanskrit Vedic literature.
 The collective term for vegetables was ‘Shaka’, which comprised five kinds.
 These were ripened vegetables, leaves, roots, flowers and pods.

 Ripened type vegetables are those which come under the category of both fruits and vegetables.
 An example is tomato which is a ‘fruit’ as well as ‘vegetables’.